Best Blue Light Glasses – Our Top 8 Expert-Tested Picks

 Sits heavily on the cheeks when smiling due to the oversized square geometry

 Most Stylish Frames.
-Buy this if you have a narrow-to-average face and want maximum lens surface area for large dual-monitor setups.
+Buy this if you have a narrow-to-average face and want maximum lens surface area to cover large multi-monitor workstations.
+The 53mm lenses eliminate distracting frame borders, but the rigid 140mm arms will painfully pinch wider heads.

 Buying Guide